As cable TV fades, Subscription Video on Demand (SVOD) is becoming the go-to way for people to enjoy their favorite shows and movies.

 Many SVOD platforms are adopting hybrid models that combine ad-supported (AVOD) and ad-free tiers to boost profitability.
 However, Free Ad-Supported Streaming (FAST) services like Samsung TV Plus, Pluto TV, and Freevee are quickly gaining ground, now present in over 1 in 3 households.

-When it comes to security, inoRain leads the way with multi-DRM protection to safeguard your content from piracy and unauthorized access, ensuring only your subscribers enjoy your service.
+When it comes to security, inoRain leads the way with multi-DRM protection to safeguard your content from piracy and unauthorized access, ensuring your subscribers securely enjoy your service.

 Looking for powerful customization?
 With inoRain, you can create your own branded OTT platform with a full OTT feature set, including:

 Ready to scale or start your SVOD platform?
 Partner with inoRain.
-Create your own demo account today.
+Create your demo account today!

 Globally, Netflix is the SVOD market leader.